 There’s nothing that classes up a room quite like adding beautiful molding.
-It’s a timeless touch that adds architectural detail where there wasn’t any before, and gives any room a rich, finished look.
+It’s a timeless touch that adds architectural detail where there wasn’t any before and gives any room a rich, finished look.
 Once you decide to add moldings during your renovation project, you need to choose which type of molding you are going to use in the room.
 Here are a few of your options.

-Crown Molding is also known as Cornice Molding, and is at the top of your walls at the junction of the wall and the ceiling.
-Here is where details can really shine with an intricate design, or go the more simple route.
+Crown Molding is also known as Cornice Molding and is at the top of your walls at the junction of the wall and the ceiling.
+Here is where details can really shine with an intricate design, or you could go the more simple route.
 Either way, crown molding adds a wonderful element to any room.
 Types of Crown Molding include Dentil, Egg-And-Dart, Bead, and Pearl.
 Cove Molding is a type of Crown Molding that is deep and concave.
 It gives a more dramatic effect than plain Crown Molding, and can also be used on stairs and in cove ceilings as an extra detail.

 Casing refers to the strip of wood that covers the gap between your doors and windows and the wall.
-These can be very plain, or ornate.
+These can be very plain or ornate.
 You can also get casings that are reproductions of casings that were used during different architectural periods.

 Chair rails run around the middle of a room and were designed to keep dining room chairs from banging into the walls.
-They are a beautiful detail to add to a room for purely decorative purposes as well, and often serve as the deciding line between two paint colors, or wallpaper and paint.
+They are a beautiful detail to add to a room for purely decorative purposes as well, and often serve as the deciding line between two paint colors, or the choice between wallpaper and paint.